 Optimum CLI Commands.
 Compress, Quantize and Convert!

-Generate text responses using images and text prompts
+Generate text responses using different models

 Interact with a Vietnamese AI assistant